 Genetic studies show irrefutable evidence: the zygote contains, from the genes derived from the sperm and the egg, its own genome, different to its father and mother, which give it its unique and unrepeatable individuality that essentially will not undergo any changes until its death.
 It is not a mere appendage of its mother’s body.
 Furthermore, although the changes that it will undergo as a result of its maturation will give it a different appearance at each of the different times during its life, the individual that it is will always remain the same over the course of time.
 The radical individuality of a person — and consequently his incommunicability — reaches all the dimensions of his being as personal, making even accidents his own.

-The embryo has a complete autonomous structure as individual
+The embryo person category is founded on his complete autonomous structure as individual

 In this sense, Sgreccia makes a very enlightening comparison between the maturation of the person and the construction of a house.
 It is as follows: “Imagine that we have to build a house.
 We need the architect who carries out and oversees the project, the building contractor who implements the project and the construction workers who execute it according to their different specialities.
 The zygote would be the planner, the building contractor and the worker who arranges the construction materials as appropriate.
 These activities are found in it and are activated from within.
 The zygote, as in the example of the house, already manifests its complete structure as an individual; the mother provides only the environment that contains it and the materials needed for construction”.
 In a similar sense, Spaemann distinguishes between progress that makes sense thanks to the achievement of an end and progress that constitutes “improvements” in an end given in advance.
 An example of the first type would be the progress that takes place in the construction of a house, because none of it would make sense if it is never finished.
 In the second type of progress, the maturational, the telos of the process has already been accomplished when the improvement begins.
 Neither successive mitoses nor the formation of organs and tissues implies the production of a whole or the achievement of a final state, but the mere service to an already existing final end.